anvaka/ngraph.forcelayout/README.md

 ```

 You can get current physics simulator from layout by checking `layout.simulator`
 property.
 This is a read only property.
-The default physics simulator can be changed
-by supplying a `createSimulator` function in the `physicsSettings` object.

 ## Space occupied by graph